DiscordMix/Mix/README.md

 #### Additional Notes

-Forge is intended for both serious, large scale and simple, elegant bot development, however it may not be suitable for everyone.
+Mix is intended for both serious, large scale and simple, elegant bot development, however it may not be suitable for everyone.

 If such is the case, it may be worth considering the following fine alternatives: